yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 .. (inet subdirectory?).

-The fingerprint test tool uses .csv files to run fingerprint tests.
-A line in the .csv file defines a simulation run by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
+The fingerprint test tool uses .csv files to run fingerprint tests./uses .csv files to keep track of test runs A line in the .csv file defines a simulation run by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
 The result of one fingerprint test can either be PASS, FAILED or ERROR.
 A test results in FAILED if the calculated fingerprint differs from the one in the .csv file; it results in ERROR when there was an error during the simulation.